Uniform Narrow Excitonic Spectrum in Large-Area Suspended WSe2 Monolayers

 The resulting suspended structures are shown in Fig. \ref{fig:figure1}b.
 The color contrast of WSe$_{2}$ ML over cavities allows straightforward identification of suspended areas.
 Figure \ref{fig:figure1}c further shows the large-area, selective coverage of the ML on the patterned Au electrode, with a clear termination at the unetched SiO$_2$ boundary.
 The uniform coverage of the ML is enabled by the low roughness of the Au film under optimized GAE conditions \cite{velicky2018mechanism}, confirmed by atomic-force microscope images (see Supporting Information), and by the freshness of the Au surface required for gold-assisted exfoliation.

-Our technique belongs to a class of hybrid approaches that use the Au film for exfoliation, while retaining removable regions that are not in direct contact with Au, eliminating the need for post-processing etching steps of Au, which could otherwise damage the ML.
+Our technique belongs to a class of hybrid approaches that use Au films for exfoliation while incorporating patterned non-contact regions, eliminating the need for post-processing Au etching that could otherwise damage the ML.
 Hybrid meshed Au/polymer templates have been developed \cite{li2021dry}, as well as contamination-minimized Au/SiO$_2$ mesh structures \cite{wu2024gold}; however, these approaches typically do not yield fully suspended membranes.
 Template-stripped hybrid GAE integration strategies \cite{satterthwaite2024van} further expand the versatility of these platforms for gating and device integration, but the ML remains supported on SiO$_2$.
 GAE followed by transfer has enabled suspended MLs \cite{mariani2024two}, though cryogenic linewidths are typically broadened.
 Consequently, our fabrication technique provides contamination-minimized suspension, large lateral uniformity, reproducibility, and applicable gate-tunability.